 A tear-off roofing project requires the complete removal of the existing shingles down to the deck before installing new shingles.

-- Unlike a re-roof, the tear-off process provides access to the critical components of the roof once all of the old material is removed.
+- Unlike a re-roof, this process provides access to the critical components of the roof once all of the old material is removed.

 - Once the material is removed, the wood deck can be inspected and repaired or replaced, if necessary.